Tennessee Sports Betting – How To Bet On Sports Legally In TN in 2023

 What is the legal minimum sports betting age in Tennessee?

-To gamble in Tennessee you must be at least 18 years of age.
+To gamble in Tennessee you must be at least 18 years of age to wager at an offshore sportsbook site.
+TN's in-state mobile betting apps require a minimum age of 21 to place a bet.

 Tennessee Legislative Resources